Kraisie/MessageWatcher/README.md

 ### Adding commands

 To add a command to the bot there are a few steps to perform.
-First create the command class in `com.motorbesitzen.rolewatcher.bot.command.impl`.
+First create the command class in `com.motorbesitzen.messagewatcher.bot.command.impl`.
 The command class needs to extend `CommandImpl`.
 The command needs to be a `@Service` and needs to have its command set as a value in lowercase.
 So a command like `help` would be the
 following:

 ```java